CoderWeasley/JSHavaDurumu/README.md

 # JSHavaDurumu
-JS CSS ve HTML kullanılarak yazılımış bir hava durumu uygulaması (A weather application written using JS CSS and HTML)
+A weather application written using JS CSS and HTML
+##  Very Important Note: This App Is Under MIT License
+!(C:\Users\Windows 10\Downloads\JSHavaDurumu.png)